Love French Food

 Slow Cook:

 • Set the crockpot or heavy pot on the stove, on low heat for 4-6 hours, or until the beef is fork-tender and the sauce has thickened.
-Add water if needed to maintain a stew-like consistency.
+Add water or broth if needed to maintain a stew-like consistency.

 Finish and Serve: